f5devcentral/volterra-workshop-10x/docs/class1/class1.rst

 |

 .. note:: In this Class, you will focus mainly on the deployment models.
-You are going to see you can deploy F5XC WAAP in many environments.
+You are going to see how you can deploy F5XC WAAP in many environments.

 |